Start with ticket access, ID, bag rules, phone data and arrival timing before matchday.

 FAQ

-They can, but travel insurance, eSIM, luggage, hotel, or transfer links should be clearly labeled if paid, sponsored, or affiliate.
+They can, but travel insurance, eSIM, luggage, hotel, transfer, ticket, or viewing links should be clearly labeled when paid, sponsored, or affiliate.
+The checklist should still work without buying through those links.